35percent/11tystarter/src/redefining-social-rent.md

 image: img/rsr.png
 excerpt: Southwark continues to turn a blind eye to developers flouting affordable housing requirements
 ---
+Developers and housing associations are failing to provide the level of affordable housing agreed in planning consents and charging up to 80% market rent for homes approved as social rent.

+In other cases housing associations have been found selling affordable housing on the open market in 'sham transactions' and in some cases developers have simply failed to provide any of the affordable housing that it had agreed to when their planning applications were approved.

 In 2016, Southwark Council rejected our [complaint](https://35percent.org/img/ccomplaint15Dec2016.pdf) that affordable homes secured from private developments weren't in fact being delivered, Southwark's Director of Planning [saying](https://35percent.org/img/Stage1response28Jan2016.pdf) _‘Southwark Council has appropriate safeguards in place and has not failed in its duties .. therefore your compliant is not upheld"._

 We made the complaint after discovering that Neo Bankside, a high-profile development next to the Tate Gallery, had only delivered 62 of the 94 social rented homes required by the planning approval.
 The story was [taken up by the Guardian](https://www.theguardian.com/artanddesign/architecture-design-blog/2015/jul/21/neo-bankside-how-richard-rogers-new-non-dom-accom-cut-out-the-poor).